Retail Apps: How To Calculate ROI

 App Usage Stats

-Shopping apps are being used by consumers like never before and we can look to the recent 2018 Holiday Season for proof.
+Consumers are using shopping apps like never before and we can look to the recent 2018 Holiday Season for proof.
 According to Internet Retailer, consumers downloaded nearly 10M shopping apps on the 5 days of the 2018 Black Friday weekend.

-While mobile commerce continues to skyrocket, generally, app adoption stands out, with retail app usage by consumers doubling in 2018 (source).
+While mobile commerce continues to skyrocket, app adoption stands out.
+Retail app usage by consumers doubled in 2018 (source).

 The vast majority of time spent on mobile is spent on apps.
-According to a report by Criteo, native retail apps generated 66% of all mobile commerce revenue – twice as much revenue as mobile websites.
-Apps even outperformed desktop eCommerce sites—accounting for 44% of all online sales in Q4 2017, versus just 33% for desktop in the same period.
+According to a report by Criteo, native retail apps generated 66% of all mobile commerce revenue.
+That’s twice as much revenue as mobile websites.
+Apps even outperformed desktop eCommerce sites.
+Apps account for 44% of all online sales in Q4 2017, versus just 33% for desktop in the same period.

 And consumers like using apps.
 According to Business Insider, the app millennials rated as “Most Essential” was Amazon (35%), beating out all social media apps (chart below).